TUDelft-IN4303-2014/assignments/milestone2-analysis/day8.md

     s :-
         where e: t
-         else error "Yet another meaningfull error message should be here" on e
+         else error "Yet another meaningful error message should be here" on e

 #### Method Declarations